IntelLabs/vdms/kubernetes/Readme.md

     sudo nano /etc/systemd/system/containerd.service.d/http-proxy.conf
 ```

-Edit the http-proxy.conf as below, add the proxy details as per your system
+Edit the http-proxy.conf as below, add the proxy details as per your system for containerd

 ```bash
     [Service]